KevinAst/astx-redux-util/src/docs/guide/conceptHash.md

 ```

 Not only is the conditional logic better encapsulated, but the default
-pass-through logic is automatically applied ... passing the original
+pass-through logic is automatically applied (using the [identity
+function](https://lodash.com/docs#identity)), passing through the
-state when no action.type is acted on.
+original state when no action.type is acted on.

 **Please Note** that because {@link reducerHash} is a higher-order
 creator function, it is invoked outside the scope of the widget()